 Remember, the effort gradually gets harder in a marathon as you try to maintain pace, so progressing effort/speed in long runs can make sense in the final 8-10 weeks of prep from time to time.

-Using a half marathon race as a marathon paced long run, perhaps adding 20-30 minutes easy before and after can be a great way of building confidence around your goal marathon pace.
+A half marathon race as a marathon paced long run, perhaps adding 20-30 minutes easy before and after, can be a great way of building confidence around your goal marathon pace.
 It’s also a lovely way to complete a long run with good company taking your gels and drinks for perfect practice.

-Your maximum long run will likely be 3-4 weeks out from race day for most.
-We’d recommend that you cap this at a maximum of 3-3.5 hours.
-Beyond this it’s often a case of diminishing returns and we find runners struggle to recover for the race day.
+Your maximum long run should be 3-4 weeks out from race day – cap this at a maximum of 3-3.5 hours or 35K (if you’re an experienced runner).
+Beyond this, it’s often a case of diminishing returns and runners find themselves struggling to recover for race day.

-Don’t panic if this means you haven’t run beyond 20 miles, the collection of all of your training, not just the long run, will result in your best performance.
+Don’t panic if this means you haven’t run beyond 30K – the collection of all of your training, not just the long run, will result in your best performance.

-In your final key long runs, choose a route that enables good running and the ability to hit marathon pace if relevant.
-This could be a flat rd or path along the river, in a local park or even part of the race course if local.
+In your final key long runs, choose a route that allows you to hit marathon pace (if relevant).
+This could be a flat road or a path along the river, in a local park or even part of the race course if local.

 Wear your race day shoes and even the kit to be sure everything is comfortable and rehearsed.

 Above all else, make sure you stand on the start line knowing your long runs were planned, progressed and ticked off – at 20 miles, you will be grateful.
 Good luck!